Review: Now with official Harmony Gold license!

 Sculpt, Detail, & Paint: (7.5/10)

 Judging a “super deformed” toy is a subjective activity.
 I am not a fan of the VF-1S heads.
 There are lots of very thick panel lines on this toy… it almost looks like someone drew them all in with a #2 pencil.
 For some people, those panel lines will be very cute and charming… for other people, they will be ugly.
 There are a lot of paint apps and most are well done.
-A lot of this toy is metal which also explains the thickness of the panel lines… these days most of us are spoiled by seemingly laser etched panel lines in high end plastic toys.
+A lot of this toy is metal which also explains the thickness of the panel lines.
 There are very cute, little, painted pilot figures in the cockpits.
 The cockpits themselves have very few details but they are painted differently from the rest of the nose and look decent enough for this size.
 One big negative for me was the clear strip at the front of the canopy.
 It looks like this area should be part of the frame of the canopy (and painted black) but, possibly to avoid paint rub, the frame is only painted on top of the canopy and misses the front lip.
 Fighter mode also has some gaps to it and a backpack that doesn’t lie flat enough but I’ll elaborate on that in the design section.

 This toy has some gimmicks I wouldn’t expect in this type of toy.
 Here’s a breakdown of the pros: